WaveBeans/wave-blog/using-jupyter/readme.md

 import jetbrains.letsPlot.scale.*
 ```

 The next step would be to create a function that queries data over HTTP Table API.
 The data is provided in JSON format and needs to be mapped to an object.
 The table we're querying provide access to FFT Sample.
-Referring to the [documentation](https://wavebeans.io/docs/http/#fftsample-schema) on how that object is serialized, let's create a class we will instantiate to keep the FFT Samples:
+Referring to the [documentation](https://wavebeans.io/docs/http/#fftsample-schema) on how that object is serialized, let's create a class to describe how tow parse the JSON objects:

 ```kotlin
 data class FftSample(